wf-towerp/ng-nest-template/README.md

-# Angular/NestJS Quickstart project template
+# Angular/NestJS Quickstart project template (Multi-tenant edition)

+# Description
+The purpose of this branch is to setup environment for multi-tenant SааS using Postgres database.

 This project includes the following features:
 - Server Side Rendering